-One was PwC’s hosting of a “people’s panel” of 15 members of the public, to assess the reporting by all the nominees.
-The views from the people’s panel were collected and provided as inputs to the independent judging panel.
-Interestingly there was consistently close alignment between the insights from the people’s panel and those of the PwC assessors and independent judges.
+A further step forward involves one of last year’s innovations – the “people’s panel” of members of the public, whose views on a subset of the nominated reports were collected and provided as inputs to the independent judging panel.
+Their views proved so valuable that this year the people’s panel was extended to cover all the reports.
+Interestingly, the close alignment I noted last year between the insights from the people’s panel and those of the PwC assessors and independent judges continued in 2018.